 Queensland University of Technology

-Queensland University of Technology (QUT) is seeking approval from the Gene Technology Regulator for commercial cultivation of genetically modified (GM) banana plants.
-The GM banana plants have been modified for resistance to the fungal disease Fusarium wilt tropical race 4 (TR4), also known as Panama disease.
-The applicant indicated they do not intend the GM banana plants to replace the current Cavendish banana cultivars growing in Australia but rather to provide a safety net to the Australian banana industry should it be heavily impacted by Panama disease.
+The GM banana plants may be grown in all banana growing areas in Australia, subject to restrictions in some Australian States and Territories for marketing reasons.
+Commercial banana production occurs mainly in Queensland, New South Wales, Western Australia and the Northern Territory.
+The licence holder has indicated they do not intend the GM banana plants to replace the current Cavendish banana cultivars growing in Australia but rather to provide a safety net to the Australian banana industry should it be heavily impacted by Panama disease.

 A summary of the Risk Assessment and Risk Management Plan prepared as part of the assessment of this application.
 It provides a brief description of the licence application, the risk assessment and risk management plan.

 The final risk assessment and management plan prepared to support the Regulator's decision.
 It describes the GMO(s) and proposed work with the GMO(s) and provides an assessment of potential risks posed by the GMO(s).
 It also includes a summary of submissions received during the public consultation process.